Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Experiments

 \subsection{Experiment Setup}

-\textbf{Training Settings} We adopt Dance-GRPO \citep{xue2025dancegrpo} as the baseline and conduct experiments with FLUX.1 Dev \citep{flux2024} as our base model.
-HPDv2.1 \citep{wu2023human} serves as the dataset, while HPSv3 \citep{ma2025hpsv3} is used as the primary reward model.
-In ablation studies \Cref{text of ablation reward models}, we additionally validate our approach with Pick Score \citep{kirstain2023pick} and Clip \citep{radford2021learning} as the reward model.
-For the chunk setting, we use $\{cs_j\}_{j=1}^4 = [2, 3, 4, 7]$ with total sampling steps $T=17$ \footnote{We neglect the last timestep following Dance-GRPO, as the last step does not introduce stochasticity.}, fixed throughout training.
-Further explanation of chunk configuration and additional training details are provided in \Cref{experiment details}.
+\textbf{Training Settings. } We adopt Dance-GRPO \cite{xue2025dancegrpo} and Flow-GRPO \cite{liu2026flow} as baselines, conducting experiments with FLUX.1 Dev \cite{flux2024} as our base model.
+Comparison of additional baselines is provided in \Cref{additional_baselines_app}.
+HPDv2.1 \cite{wu2023human} serves as the dataset, while HPSv3 \cite{ma2025hpsv3} and CLIP \cite{radford2021learning} are used as the primary reward models for the preference alignment task and the standard T2I benchmarks, respectively.
+In our ablation studies \Cref{Reward Models}, we additionally validate our approach using Pick Score \cite{kirstain2023pick} as the reward model.
+Further training details are provided in \Cref{Details for Training}.

-\textbf{Evaluation Details} We evaluate both preference alignment and standard T2I benchmarks.
-For preference alignment, we use HPSv3 \citep{ma2025hpsv3} and ImageReward \citep{xu2023imagereward} as in-domain and out-of-domain evaluation metrics, respectively, on the HPDv2.1 \citep{wu2023human} test set.
-For the standard T2I benchmark, we report results on WISE \citep{niu2025wise}, using its rewritten version due to its improved generalization.
-We also report results on GenEval \citep{ghosh2023geneval} in ablation studies \Cref{text of ablation reward models}.
-All evaluations adopt hybrid inference from \citep{li2025mixgrpo}, which has proven effective in mitigating reward hacking.
-More details are provided in \Cref{evaluation details}.
+\textbf{Evaluation Details. } We evaluate performance on both preference alignment and standard T2I benchmarks.
+For preference alignment, we use HPSv3 \cite{ma2025hpsv3} and ImageReward \cite{xu2023imagereward} as in-domain and out-of-domain evaluation metrics, respectively, on the HPDv2.1 \cite{wu2023human} test set.
+For the standard T2I benchmark, we report results on GenEval \cite{ghosh2023geneval} and DPG \cite{hu2024ella}.
+All evaluations utilize the hybrid inference strategy from \cite{li2025mixgrpo}, which has proven effective in mitigating reward hacking.
+Additionally, we conduct a user study to assess human preferences.
+More evaluation details are provided in \Cref{Details for Evaluation}.